usaid-cs/yesterday-i-learned/android.md

 ## [Android Guides](https://github.com/codepath/android_guides/wiki)

+- How do you [disable internet access for an app on android 10](https://support.google.com/pixelphone/thread/17808759?hl=en)?
+Answer: you just don't.
+"Let every app access the internet, bitch."
+- Google does not say that [Adaptive battery kills apps](https://developer.android.com/topic/performance/power/power-details.html).
+If it is true, adaptive battery just controls jobs, alarms, network activity, and cloud messaging.
+They do not come into affect while charging.
 - [Don't use scoped storage in one simple step](https://forum.xda-developers.com/showpost.php?p=79894625&postcount=872): `cmd appops set com.foo.bar android:legacy_storage allow`
 - You can download the [caffeine tile](https://android.gadgethacks.com/how-to/get-cyanogenmods-caffeine-feature-keep-your-screen-awake-longer-press-button-0176126/) onto AOSP if you really need it.
 - Apps like cameras and game emulators may require certain types of chipset (notably, snapdragon).